Farm Equipment Tips for Driving on Public Roads

 The spring season means an increase in farm activity, and transporting farm equipment from one field to the next will once again be a necessity for many in the business of agriculture.
 No matter how experienced you are with your equipment, it’s important to always be vigilant about implementing safe driving practices on the road.
 Help keep yourself and fellow drivers safe by following these road safety tips for farm equipment.

-Prepare for the road.
 Safety on the road begins before your wheels even touch the highway.
-Make sure to complete the following before hitting the road.
+Make sure to complete the following before hitting the road:

 - Perform a full inspection of your tractor and trailed equipment before heading out.
-Check your brakes, lights, signals, steering, etc. to make sure everything is working properly and that your SMV sign is fully visible.
+Check fluids, brakes, hoses, tires, clean your lights, steering, signals and windshields, etc. to make sure everything is working properly and that your SMV symbol is not faded or damaged and is fully visible.

 - If towing equipment, make sure to secure it by using safety chains and tow bars.

-Be seen.
-One of the best ways to stay safe on the road is to be seen.
+One of the best ways to stay safe and avoid farm equipment accidents on the road is to be seen.
 Outfit your equipment with appropriate lighting and know when and how to use it.
-For instance, using flashing amber lights will help increase motorist awareness, and turn off your rear spotlights since these are often mistaken for headlights.
+For instance, using flashing amber lights will help increase motorist awareness.
+Turning off your rear spotlights can help, too, since these are often mistaken for headlights.

-The American Society of Agricultural Engineers recommends that:
+The American Society of Agricultural Engineers recommends that you:

-- Two white headlights are installed on the front of your equipment, as far apart as possible, and at the same level.
+- Have two white headlights installed on the front of your equipment, as far apart as possible, and at the same level.